kenken64/python-alexa-skill-kit/README.md

 ## Objectives
 * Ask Alexa which is hook to a custom made internet of things with temperature sensor to read out the room humidity and temperature .

+## Load Arduino firmware to the development board
+* Launch Arduino IDE
+* Open the firmware/temperature_sensor.ino
+* Compile
+* Sync to the Arduino board

 ## Python Dependencies
 ```
 pip install flask